hagarmorad/GeneralPipelinesNew/README.md

 Don't worry about indexing the fasta file, it happens automatically.

  `python3 upv.py -i /input/path -r path/to/ref.fa`

+#### -p|--process [INT] (optional)
+Number of processes to run in parallel. \
+Note that only some of the pipeline will run in multiprocessing. \
+Be careful not to run too many processes on your CPU. \
+ `python3 upv.py -i /input/path -r path/to/ref.fa -p 3`

 #### --gb_file (optional)
 Parse a gene bank file. \